szhang-cis/Kuru_Mac/README.md

-# femme
+# kuru

-Will see if it is possible to simplify Florence and center it in my Growth and Remodeling problem.
+This is a Finite-Element code to solve my tesis problem about Growth and Remodeling of aneurysms on the Aorta artery.
+The code is mainly base on Florence.

+- I have added a some routines in Assembly to get effect of follower loads (pressure).